MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ### Create an Azure Active Directory group

-To learn how to create an Azure Active Directory Security group or an Azure Active Directory Office group, see [Create a basic group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
+To learn how to create an Azure Active Directory Security group or an Azure Active Directory Office group, see [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 ### Create a Dynamics 365 Group Team